Zankoku-Okuno/ammonite/README.md

 When you find youself writing silly code like `equals?
 1 2`, why not write `1 .equals?
 2`?
 They are precicely equivalent.
 You can also chain dot-expressions: `1 .add 2 .add 3` is just like `(add (add 1 2) 3))`.
-You can even use the dot before a complex expression: `xs .(foldr max 0)` is the same as `foldr max 0 xs`.
+You can even use the dot before a compound expression: `xs .(foldr max 0)` is the same as `foldr max 0 xs`.

 And then infixing sometimes isn't enough, so Ammonite allows user-defined distfixes.
 The best example is if-then-else.